Upper Peninsula Regional Digitization Center

 Bayliss Public Library, Sault Ste.
 Marie - http://www.uproc.lib.mi.us/bpl/

 Photographs and postcards documenting the 19th and early 20th century history of Dickinson County.

 Dickinson County Library, Iron Mountain - http://www.dcl-lib.org

-The Upper Peninsula Regional Digitization Center aims at empowering libraries and historical organizations, throughout the Upper Peninsula, to contribute to a digital collection about the state's history.
+The Upper Peninsula Regional Digitization Center aims at empowering libraries and historical organizations, throughout the Upper Peninsula, to contribute to a digital collection about the State's history.
 The digital collections will benefit scholars, students learning about Michigan history, and free-choice learners of all ages.
-Digital collections from the Upper Peninsula and other regions of hte state will be accessible through the Michigan eLibrary statwide catalog, Melcat, at www.mel.org.
+Digital collections from the Upper Peninsula and other regions of the State will be accessible through the Michigan eLibrary statewide catalog, Melcat, at www.mel.org.